 Day 1: Arrival Day

-We’ll start our day with a visit to Nazareth, so you can finally cast your eyes on the biblical childhood village of Jesus Christ.
-As you might imagine, the array of highlights in Nazareth is quite extensive!
-Known as the City of Churches, Nazareth is the largest Arab city in Israel and comprises an eclectic mix of cultures and faiths.
-The city is enticing, with its wonderful churches, of course, as well as an entire market district you may wish to explore.
-Driving along the shores of the Sea of Galilee (Kineret Lake) we will visit Capernaum, another village of biblical importance in Israel.
-This is where Jesus taught: you can see the ruins of the old synagogue.
+We’ll start our day with a beautiful drive to the Golan Heights, where we can visit Syrian fortifications and stop by one of four remaining Druze villages, Majdal Shams, to learn more about the local culture and enigmatic religion.
+You’ll then travel via Banias, the site of the ancient spring at the feet of Mt Hermon, and drive along the shores of the Sea of Galilee.
+We’ll visit Capernaum, another village of biblical importance in Israel.
+This is where Jesus taught and you can see the ruins of the old synagogue, as well as Peter’s house where his mother-in-law was healed by Jesus – just one of several miracles he performed here.
+Showcasing a beautiful and poignant marriage of ancient and new, Capernaum is where you’ll find stunning ruins of ancient churches and a brand-new Catholic Church built in modern times.
+This is one of the most meaningful stops on Holy Land Tours in Israel so we can spend as much time here as you desire.
 Continuing, we will head just 3km away to Tabgha, at the foothills of the Golan Heights.
 This was the biblical site where the Miracle of the Multiplication of Fish and Loaves took place, as well as being the spot of Jesus’ third apparition after his Crucifixion when he called on St Peter to lead the Christina Church.
 This is a wonderfully calm and contemplative place to visit on any tour of Israel’s best highlights.
-No biblical tour in Israel would be complete with a visit to the Mount of Beatitudes (where Jesus is believed to have given his Sermon) and, finally, a visit to the Jordan River, before driving to Jerusalem, perhaps the most important biblical cities of all!
+No biblical tour in Israel would be complete with a visit to the Mount of Beatitudes, where Jesus gave his Sermon.
+From here, you will continue on back to Tiberias where you can enjoy a tour of the gorgeous town.
+You’ll spend one more night here.

 Day 7: Masada Fortress and the Dead Sea

 This morning, we’ll take you through the Judean hills to the desert, stopping by the Inn of the Good Samaritan, an ancient caravanserai built along the Jericho to Jerusalem trading route.
 We will then move to one of Israel’s historical highlights and a place that is very close to our hearts.
 A fortress that inspired our company’s founder!
 Enjoy a cable-car ride and guide tour of the spellbinding Masada Fortress, a magnificent castle built by King Herod over 2,000 years ago.
 Next on our schedule is a visit to the Ein Gedi Nature Reserve, where wild ibex roam free and glorious walking trails lead to waterfalls and sensational views across the Dead Sea.
 We can also visit Qumran where we’ll find the Dead Sea Scrolls caves.
 Afterward, you will not want to miss your chance for a therapeutic bathing experience in the Dead Sea – cover your whole body in mud, lie back and enjoy the sensation of floating on air, on one of the world’s saltiest bodies of water.
-You will then be taken to your hand-picked Jerusalem hotel for the night.
+We will enjoy an overnight stay on the shores of the Dead Sea.